-At 10:00 AM a public Hearing was opened after a motion by Parkhurst and a second by Haake followed by a unanimous vote approving the opening of the Hearing.
+After passage of the motion to amend the effective date, a public hearing was opened after a motion by Parkhurst and a second by Haake followed by a unanimous vote in favor of approving the motion.

-Chairperson Kenkel gave a brief background as what events have brought the process to this point in time.
+Chairperson Kenkel gave a brief background to the events that brought the process to this point in time.